xinghe186/SoundClound-to-MP3-Downloader/README.md

 ### :hammer_and_wrench: Installation

 1. Download this extension as a [ZIP file from GitHub](https://github.com/xinghe186/SoundClound-to-MP3-Downloader/archive/refs/heads/main.zip)
-2. Unzip the file and you should have a folder named `chrome-extension-main`
+2. Unzip the file and you should have a folder named `SoundClound-to-MP3-Downloader-main`
 3. Visit the URL `chrome://extensions` and enable `Developer mode`
 4. Drag and drop the `SoundClound-to-MP3-Downloader-main` folder anywhere onto the extensions page to install it (do not delete the folder afterwards)